pivotal/docs-platform-automation/docs/reference/task.md

 See [configure-authentication](#configure-authentication) to configure an internal user store, and [configure-saml-authentication](#configure-saml-authentication) to configure with SAML.

+{% code_snippet 'tasks', 'configure-ldap-authentication', 'Task' %}
-{% code_snippet 'tasks', 'configure-ldap-authentication' %}
+{% code_snippet 'tasks', 'configure-ldap-authentication-script', 'Implementation' %}

 For more details on using LDAP, please refer to the [Ops Manager documentation](https://docs.pivotal.io/pivotalcf/opsguide/auth-sso.html#configure-ldap).